kariannestrand/IN4200/MA1/README.md

       ./main.exe filename d epsilon n

-where 'filename' is the name of the file with the web graph, 'd' is the damping constant, 'epsilon' is the convergence threshold value and 'n' is the number of top webpages being printed.
+where `filename` is the name of the file with the web graph, `d` is the damping constant, `epsilon` is the convergence threshold value and `n` is the number of top webpages being printed.